• Skip to main content

 Here are a few possible causes for your back problems:

-If you sit most of the day, it weakens your core muscles, which support your spine.
-A spine that is not properly supported is easily susceptible to injuries, such as strains, pinched nerves, bulging discs and herniated discs.
+If you sit most of the day, it weakens the core muscles that support your spine.
+A spine that is not properly supported is easily susceptible to injuries, such as strains, pinched nerves, bulging discs, and lumbar herniated discs.

 Solution